-No dose adjustment is necessary in patients with mild or moderate hepatic impairment (Child-

-Pugh Classes A and B) (see sections 4.4 and 5.2).
+No dose adjustment is necessary in patients with mild or moderate hepatic impairment (Child-Pugh Classes A and B) (see sections 4.4 and 5.2).

-CRESEMBA has not been studied in patients with severe hepatic impairment (Child-Pugh Class the risks.
+CRESEMBA has not been studied in patients with severe hepatic impairment (Child-Pugh Class C).
+Use in these patients is not recommended unless the potential benefit considered to outweigh the risks.
 See sections 4.4, 4.8 and 5.2.